 Oculomotor control is a fine motor skill, that without the correct supports, is unable to function as it is intended.
 Like any other fine motor skill, a strong core foundation is imperative to the development of skills.
 As visual deficits are particularly hard to identify by themselves, this is an important piece of the puzzle.

-Foundations for Convergence Skills
+Foundations of Convergence Skills

 What causes convergence insufficiency?